You can find me on:

 You can find me at:

-If you like the up-close-and-personal contact, you can take a stab at finding me at No-Li Brewhouse, Mackenzie River Pizza, or Waddell’s South in Spokane.
+If you like the up-close-and-personal contact, you can take a stab at finding me at No-Li Brewhouse, Applebee’s in the Valley, or Marketplace Pizza.
 My husband and I have been known to share a table with people we don’t know, so don’t be shy.
 Sit down and share a pitcher of excellent ale with us.

 My books are available on: